prajwalan/storm-weather-station/README.md

 Consider a weather station system deployed across several locations.
 Each location will have a numeric id and contain several stations under it.
 Each of these stations will also have a numeric id.
 We need a system that can accept large number of temperature readings from several hundreds of such locations.
 The system should also provide real time analytics and possibly database table scanning should be avoided.

 This sample implementation attempts to address above issue.
 It retrieves temperatures measured by different stations in different locations and stores them in Cassandra.
-Along the way, it also calculates basic statistical monthly aggregates for each station.
+Along the way, it also calculates basic statistical monthly aggregates for each station, thereby demonstrating real time analytics.

+The project highlights concepts such as queueing (with [Kafka](http://kafka.apache.org/)), real time message processing and analytics (with [Storm](http://storm.apache.org/)) and NoSQL database ([Cassandra](http://cassandra.apache.org/)) design.

 ### System setup
 The system consists of following components.
 The IP address for hosts and ports are in EvnConstant class.
 Ideally, you would read it from a config file in a real application.
 But here it is just a demo.